Overview

 - and help participants have positive, motivating experiences.

 Publications of MnWE: MnWE sponsors MnWE Journal, a free, yearly, online journal committed to topics about equity; and MnWE News, an online newsletter published six times a year.
-MnWE News is privately circulated and free to over 2500 English and Writing faculty (see below to subscribe).
+MnWE News is privately circulated on the MinnState English Discipline Listserv and free to over 2000 English and Writing faculty (see below to subscribe).
 Both the Journal and the News offer teaching ideas, updates about our academic disciplines, and events, reviews, and resources.

 Minnesota Writing and English Conference